lucychambers/techtohuman/_posts/articles/2014-10-27-jargon_busting.md

   feature_url: http://techtohuman.s3.amazonaws.com/images/feature_maze.jpg
 ---

-# Jargon busting - an activity for training techie trainers
+# Jargon busting - an activity for training trainers

 As a trainer who knows a little bit about technology - it's easy to get carried away in the moment; satisfied that we have finally understood what an API is, or why people should care about JSON - we forget that we didn't always know, and that the bewildered people in the room probably don't know either.